AyadLab/scFOCAL/README.md

 -----
 ### Step 2. - Pre-Processing

-Analysis with scFOCAL requires identification of cell types and states of interest.
-The include tumor cell subpopulations, and non-tumor TME cell populations (control cell populations).
-Make sure to annotate your cell types and states of interest using the meta.data slot of your seurat object (i.e. `obj@meta.data$cellType`).
+Analysis with scFOCAL requires identification of tumor cell subpopulations, and non-tumor TME cell populations (control cell populations) using annotations within the metadata of your uploaded Seurat object. (i.e. `obj@meta.data$cellType`).
 Make sure that your annotations of interest are saved within your RDS file.

 <div align="center">
   <a href="https://github.com/AyadLab/scFOCAL">